 I know these aren’t nearly all of the top attractions in Vienna, but these activities will give you a good taste of the city in 24 hours.
 If you have a little longer, definitely check out Schonbrunn palace, Hofburg, Prater, St. Stephen’s Cathedral, and the list goes on.
 With an extra day, I’d recommend a day trip to Bratislava, Slovakia; I opted to do this, and absolutely loved it.

 Cheap flights: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.

-Hotel Deals: My top choice is probably Priceline.com —I’ve found some insanely cheap (beautiful hotels).
-Other sites I check are Expedia.com and the Hilton (for points).
+Hotel Deals: My top choice is probably Expedia.com.
+I’ve found some insanely cheap (beautiful hotels) through the site.
 If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostelworld.